NJIT-CS490-SP21/TicTacToe-ReactJS/README.md

     My first thought was that it is recursively running the useEffect every time, which it was.
 I had setBoard inside of the useEffect and then I was also having the board in the array, which would set the board, check the changes, it does, emit, to server, go to useEffect, set it again, until there were no more changes.
 I was able to fix most of the problem by changing the array to [user].
 I checked the console logs and it decreased the logs to only n times every time I clicked.
 So, 1 emit, 2 emits, so on and so forth.
 I assumed the same thing so I made it an empty array, [].
 Which fixed the emit problem.
 So only one emit was happening every click, which was perfect.

     I encountered another problem at this stage, the user was not updating accross the different browsers.
 This was an easy fix by just adding another element to the dictionary being passed, {... users: users}.
 Just fixed up the onClick and the useEffect a little more to update accordingly and then everything worked as it should.

+3. Another issue I fixed was when Player X logged out.
+Player O would move to Player X and a Player S would move to Player O.

+    I fixed this by, on the logout, check to see if player X is leaving and then if so, check if the list is > 2 and then switch Player 3 with Player X. then just remove Player X.  The permissions would automatically update.